sangwoomo/ml-resources/README.md

 ## Statistics
-Statistics is a broad area; hence, I listed only a few introductory textbooks. <br/>
+Statistics is a broad area; hence, I listed only a few of them. <br/>
 For advanced topics, lectures from Berkeley/Stanford/CMU/MIT looks really cool. <br/>
-Personally, understanding lectures below is one of my goal during phD.

 ### Textbook (Statistical Inference)
 - All of Statistics (Wasserman)
 - Computer Age Statistical Inference (Efron & Hastie) :sparkles:
 - Time Series Analysis and Its Applications: With R Examples (Shumway & Stoffer)
+- Statistical Learning with Sparsity: The Lasso and Generalizations (Hastie et al.)

 ### Textbook (Nonparametrics)
 - All of Nonparametric Statistics (Wasserman)